-If there is a task you want to do multiple times you have three options of how to set this up in Marvin.
+If there is a task you want to do multiple times you have four options of how to set this up in Marvin.

 Which option works best depends on your specific use case.

 Click on the edit button (cog) on your task and click the clone icon at the top.

 This creates an exact duplicate of a task.

 The clone button also works for bulk editing items.